School staffing description 2018

 All Assistants participate in the OCN Level 3 Conductor Assistant training programme developed by the National Institute of Conductive Education in Birmingham.

 The Head, Gabor Fellner, graduated from the Peto Institute in 1972 and has qualification/accreditation in the following:

 Postgraduate Degree in Education 2002 – New Zealand

 Anatomy and Physiology Diploma 2009 – UK

 Tutor/Assessor – OCN level 3, Conductor Assistant Course

-He has worked with children that have motor disorder (typically cerebral palsy) in many different settings, serving as the Principal at Residential School for children with motor disorders and learning difficulties in Hungary.
-He introduced conductive education to New Zealand in the 1980s and helped establish it in California in the 1990s.
+Gabor has worked with children that have motor disorder (typically Cerebral Palsy) in many different settings, serving as the Principal at Residential School for children with motor disorders and learning difficulties in Hungary.
+He introduced Conductive Education to New Zealand in the 1980s and helped establish it in California in the 1990s.

 In March 2013 the Head was invited to participate in an international group of experts by the World Health Organisation (WHO) to select the ICF categories for children and young people.

 “ICF-CY belongs to the ‘family’ of international classifications developed by the World Health Organisation (WHO) for application to various aspects of health.
 The WHO family of international classifications provides a framework to code a wide range of information about health (e.g. diagnosis, functioning and disability, reasons for contact with health services) and uses a standardised common language permitting communication about health and health care across the world in various disciplines and sciences.”

 This work was completed during 2014 and the coding finalised and it is now used for tracking the progress of children attending the School.